 - If a virtual machine has 128 virtual CPUs or less, you cannot use hot adding to further increase the number of virtual CPUs.
 To change the number of virtual CPUs beyond that limit, you must first power off the virtual machine.
 By contrast, if a virtual machine already has more than 128 virtual CPUs, you can use hot adding to further increase the number of virtual CPUs to up to 256.

 - Not all guest operating systems support CPU hot add.
-You can disable these settings if the guest is not supported.
+You can deactivate these settings if the guest is not supported.

 - To use the CPU hot add feature with virtual machines that are compatible with ESXi 4.x and later, set the Number of cores per socket to 1.